MakeSchool-Tutorials/Rainbow-Checklist/P02-CRUD/content.md

 * Line 1 creates a new empty list object and puts it in memory.
 * Line 2 runs a chunk of code within that object and passes in the value we wish to add to our list.
 * Line 3 prints the entire list to the console.
-* Line 4 runs the same append code and passes 'World' to our list.
+* Line 4 runs the same append code and passes 'Blue' to our list.
 * Line 5 prints the entire list again.

-Python displays 'Hello', 'World' in brackets to tell you the items Hello and World are in a list.
+Python displays 'Blue', 'Orange' in brackets to tell you the items Blue and Orange are in a list.

 So lets put this inside our new create function.